treyhunner/treyhunner.github.com/source/_posts/2018-04-30-how-to-make-the-most-of-your-first-pycon.markdown

 In addition to joining or starting a table in the hallway, consider identifying groups that have [a PacMan opening][pacman] to join and make sure the groups you're in are PacMan-friendly.

 While chatting with new friends, giving one person your full attention in a 5 minute conversation is often more rewarding and memorable than having five 1 minute conversations with different people.
-But do keep in mind though that **if you're no longer interested in a conversation or activity, you don't need to keep it going**.
+But do keep in mind that **if you're no longer interested in a conversation or activity, you don't need to keep it going**.
 There are lots of things going on at any one time at PyCon and lots of people there.
 It's not unusual to say "nice talking to you" and leave one conversation to walk off to another conversation or to something else entirely.